 I know.
 This is late.
-This is insanely, story abnormally, ridiculously, inexcusably late.
+This is insanely, abnormally, ridiculously, inexcusably late.
 Normally I am so good with writing blog posts like these when they still have…you know, validity.

 But man, February is SUCH a busy month.
 Right after Gallifrey One, I had an exam, my birthday party, a LADA event and then my actual birthday.
 I am such a busy girl.